-Mr. Poilasne's agreement has a term of three years.
-Under the agreement, Mr. Poilasne (i) earns base salary at a rate of \$500,000 per year, (ii) is eligible to receive an annual bonus based on key performance indicators established by the compensation committee with a target equal to 100% of his base salary, (iii) is eligible to receive a bonus of up to \$100,000 per year at the discretion of the compensation committee, and (iv) received a signing bonus of \$50,000.
-In addition, Mr. Poilasne received a grant under the Incentive Plan of options to purchase 600,000 shares of the Company's common stock and a grant under the Incentive Plan of 43,796 shares of restricted stock (with a value of \$600,000 based on the closing market price on the date of grant).
-The options have an exercise price of \$13.70 (the closing market price on the date of grant), vest as to one-quarter of the shares March 31, 2022 and in 12 equal quarterly installments during the following three years.
-The restricted stock vests in three equal installments on the first, second and third anniversary of the grant date.
-The Company will reimburse Mr. Poilasne for the costs of his automobile lease (up to a maximum of \$20,000 for the down payment and \$1,500 per month) and his mobile phone.
+Under his prior employment agreement (the "Prior Poilasne Agreement"), Mr. Poilasne (i) earned base salary at a rate of \$500,000 per year, (ii) was eligible to receive an annual bonus based on key performance indicators established by the compensation committee with a target equal to 100% of his base salary, (iii) was eligible to receive a bonus of up to \$100,000 per year at the discretion of the compensation committee, and (iv) received a signing bonus of \$50,000.
+In addition, Mr. Poilasne received a grant under the Incentive Plan of options to purchase 15,000 shares of the Company's common stock and a grant under the Incentive Plan of 1,095 shares of restricted stock (with a value of \$600,000 based on the closing market price on the date of grant).
+The options have an exercise price of \$548.00 (the split-adjusted closing market price on the date of grant), vest as to one-quarter of the shares March 31, 2022 and in 12 equal quarterly installments during the following three years.
+The restricted stock vests in three equal installments on the first, second and third naniversary of the grant date.
+Under the Prior Poilasne Agreement, the Company was obligated to reimburse Mr. Poilasne for the costs of his automobile lease (up to a maximum of \$20,000 for the down payment and \$1,500 per month) and his mobile phone.
 Furthermore, Mr. Poilasne received approximately \$1,548,000 in compensation in respect of his services to Nuvve in prior years, which became payable in connection with the successful completion of the Business Combination.